Tips How to Avoid the American Express Serve Monthly Fee

 Honestly, there is not much of a loophole that you can take advantage of if you want to avoid the monthly fee with the $500 reload option.

-Also, don’t try to be slick and use the Serve’s Send Money feature to cycle the $500 between two Serve accounts -- it doesn’t count toward the $500 load amount, according to Serve’s terms and conditions.
+Also, don’t try to be slick and use the American Express Serve Send Money feature to cycle the $500 between two Serve accounts -- it doesn’t count toward the $500 load amount, according to Serve’s terms and conditions.

 So, it’s not hard to see why American Express Serve shows up on MyBankTracker's list of the best prepaid debit cards available.